Turing Test in Artificial Intelligence

 The conversation between interrogator and computer would be like this:

 C: Multiply one large number to another, 158745887 * 56755647

 A: After a long pause, an incorrect answer!

 C: Add 5478012, 4563145

-If interrogator wouldn’t be able to distinguish the answers provided by both human and computer then the computer passes the test and machine(computer) is considered as intelligent as human.
-In other words, a computer would be considered intelligent if it’s conversation couldn’t be easily distinguished from a human’s.
+If the interrogator wouldn’t be able to distinguish the answers provided by both humans and computers then the computer passes the test and the machine(computer) is considered as intelligent as a human.
+In other words, a computer would be considered intelligent if its conversation couldn’t be easily distinguished from a human’s.
 The whole conversation would be limited to a text-only channel such as a computer keyboard and screen.

 He also proposed that by the year 2000 a computer “would be able to play the imitation game so well that an average interrogator will not have more than a 70-percent chance of making the right identification (machine or human) after five minutes of questioning.”
 No computer has come close to this standard.

-But in year 1980, Mr. John searle proposed the “Chinese room argument“.
-He argued that Turing test could not be used to determine “whether or not a machine is considered as intelligent like humans”.
-He argued that any machine like ELIZA and PARRY could easily pass Turing Test simply by manipulating symbols of which they had no understanding.
+But in the year 1980, Mr John Searle proposed the “Chinese room argument“.
+He argued that the Turing test could not be used to determine “whether or not a machine is considered as intelligent like humans”.
+He argued that any machine like ELIZA and PARRY could easily pass the Turing Test simply by manipulating symbols of which they had no understanding.
 Without understanding, they could not be described as “thinking” in the same sense people do.
-We will discuss more about this in next article.
+We will discuss more this in the next article.

 In 1990, The Newyork business man Hugh Loebner announce to reward $100,000 prize for the first computer program to pass the test. however no AI program has so far come close to passing an undiluted Turing Test